-A flashback to the gritty Toronto of the 1980s
+A flashback to the grittiness of Toronto streets in the 1980s

 Avard Woolaver arrived in Toronto in September 1980 to study photography at what was then called Ryerson Polytechnical Institute.
 Coming from rural Nova Scotia, the young photographer was dazzled by the big city that he now called home and immediately started shooting.

-Fortunately for us, the record of these wonder years is now available as a book titled "Toronto Flashback."
+Fortunately for us, the record of these wonder years are available as a book titled "Toronto Flashback."

 For those of us interested in mining the visual archive of the 1980s, the Ellis Wiley Fonds at the Toronto Archives are indispensable, but for all the crucial documentation of the the decade, the photos are mostly snapshots.
 That's one of the reasons Woolaver's work is so fascinating.
 This is a record of Toronto with a soul.

 "Many of the early photos from '80 and '81 came from school assignments — reflections, shadows, exploration of the frame, use of graphic elements, etc.," Woolaver explains.